mothur/mothur.github.io/_wiki/characterizing_community_composition_along_a_transect_of_hypersaline_sediments.md

     mothur>read.tree(tree=All_LSDR_454_unique.tree, group=LSDR_454_unique.groups)
     mothur> parsimony(groups=all)

-Before this function was available in Mothur, we used [treeclimber](https://schloss.micro.umass.edu/software/treeclimber.html) to run the parsimony test:
+Before this function was available i. mothur, we used [treeclimber](https://schloss.micro.umass.edu/software/treeclimber.html) to run the parsimony test:

-    $$> ./treeclimber -t All-LSDR_454_unique.tree -n All_LSDR_454_unique.names
+    $ ./treeclimber -t All-LSDR_454_unique.tree -n All_LSDR_454_unique.names

 This command will run your global test.
-In order to conduct pairwise comparisons, you\'ll have to go through and edit your .names file.
+In order to conduct pairwise comparisons, you'll have to go through and edit your .names file.
 Details for doing this can be found in the [Treeclimber manual](https://schloss.micro.umass.edu/software/treeclimber/TreeClimberManual.pdf).